Which longboard is right for you?

 This is our sweet spot with our own line at Concrete Coast.
 We make boards for cruising, carving, and learning to freeride.
 We also carry several other top small brands that fit every category here and ride like a dream.

 In this realm is another board called the mini cruiser.
 It’s less forgiving than a cruiser board and is designed to be easy to take with you anywhere.
-Check this board out for a super fun mini cruiser.

 A progression that fits in with the cruising category but a bit more fine tuned.
 Carving is the same as it is on skis or snowboards.
 Really leaning into turns and laying them down with flow.